Skip to content

 The Big Seller

 Only the 380, 400, 40 and 42 have sold more I believe.
-We were lucky enough to charter a flybridge version called “Ludmilla” in Mallorca for a week.
+We chartered a flybridge version called “Ludmilla” in Mallorca for a week.
 This is a review of how we found the boat.
 We had two families (7) on board.

 She comes in two versions, the 450F with a flybridge and the later 450S (Sport) with a more traditional Lagoon helm at the bulkhead.
 Many competitors have copied the flybridge idea (read our Bali 4.3 review for example), but it has been Lagoon who have developed this configuration most successfully over the years.